petaverse-cloud/pv-docs-site/docs/petority/4_devices/6_unbinding.md

     Look for an option labeled **Unpair**.
 Click on this option.
 4. Confirm Unpairing:

 	The system will prompt you to confirm whether you want to unpair the device.
-Once confirmed, the device will be unpair from your account in the Wagguracy app.
+Once confirmed, the device will be unpair from your account in the WAGGURACY app.

 **Important Tips:**
 + Once you've completed these steps, the device will **no longer** be bound with your account.